Unity-Technologies/SynthDet/docs/GettingStarted.md

     1. Under Window click Run in USim…
     2. Fill out the Run name
     3. Fill out the path to player build.zip you created in step 4
+    4. If you are curious about the parameters in this window check out the [USim information guide](USim.md)

 <img src="images/USimRunWindow.PNG" align="middle"/>